 To be honest, this is a difficult question to answer, as each addiction is unique to the person experiencing it.
 In a general sense, if you are addicted to games or your children are, you have to determine what you gain from the addiction.
 While simulation and immersion are important, there are needs behind driving the addiction.
 Social interaction is often needed, as many people are lonely in real life and have turned to the Internet to fill the void.
 Social anxiety is often present as many do not know how to communicate well with others in real life.
 Depression often exists where gaming and the Internet are coping skills to distract from the feelings of depression.

 There is something behind the addiction driving it.
 This must be found and dealt with, or the addiction will return or change into something else.
-This is why it is important to determine what is gained from the addiction, to determine what is missing.
+This is why it is important to determine what is gained from the addiction and what is missing.
 When I was addicted to my online game, I was lonely and had low self-esteem.
 The game allowed me to interact and become important, so I felt I mattered.
-Over time, my low self-esteem and needs for control were satisfied by the game.
+Over time, my low self-esteem and need for control were satisfied by the game.

 In Conclusion

 Gaming addiction exists, and it is extremely common.
 Many of the people you meet in real life are addicted without even knowing it.
 If you feel you are addicted or know someone who may be, finding someone to help will significantly improve your chances of success.
 If you are in Texas, I can assist you in battling this addiction.
 If you have any questions, please feel free to Contact Me.
-If you are not in Texas and need help, contact me as well, I can help you find someone to help you.
-Also, joining my newsletter will help you become more informed on gaming addiction and other important issues.
+If you are not in Texas and need help, contact me as well.
+I can help you find someone to help you.
+Also, subscribing to my newsletter will help you stay more informed about gaming addiction and other important issues.
 Do not ignore gaming addiction; without help, it will not get better.